INSTANTBook now and get your e-ticket instantly

 Contribute back to the local community as 100% of the profit goes to "Journey Nepal", a social welfare organization

 They say one of the best ways to know a culture is through its cuisine – so expect to enjoy a slice of authentic Nepali life in this authentic, local cooking class!
 Opt for a morning or afternoon class which includes a visit to a local market where you'll get an authentic experience shopping for the freshest ingredients.
 Hop on a fun rickshaw ride back to the cooking school where you'll learn to whip up everyday home-cooked meals, featuring authentic local foodstuff like dhalbhat, a savory rice special served with lentils, curry meat or fish, and various spices; momos, the local version of Japanese gyozas; and sel roti, the sweet bread treat.
-You'll also pick up some Nepali phrases along the way, and get a taste for everyday living as you share your own cooking with the family!
+You'll also pick up some Nepali phrases along the way!

 Min 2 Traveler(s)